isilhocaoglu/smpl-assembler-system/README.md

 1035 3
 ```

-## 📄 License

-This project was developed for educational purposes as part of CSE 232 coursework.
+## 📄 This project was developed for educational purposes as part of CSE 232 coursework.